dbindel/cs4220-s17/web/syllabus.md

 There will be one midterm and one final exam:

- - Midterm: Weds, Mar 4 (estimated)
+ - Take-Home Midterm: TBD
- - Final exam: Thurs, May 14 at 7:00 PM in Malott Hall 251
+ - Final Exam: TBD

-All three exams are closed book, but you may bring one letter-sized piece of paper with writing on both sides.
+The final is closed book, but you may bring one letter-sized piece of paper with writing on both sides.

 ## Grading

-Your final grade in CS 3220 will be computed from grades on the assignments and exams using the following weights:
+Your final grade in CS 4220 will be computed from grades on the assignments and exams using the following weights:

  - Homework: 4% times 8 homeworks (lowest grade is dropped)